 Oscar Awards: None

-Another polished adventure, “Anthony Adverse,” starring Fredric March, won the Cinematography Oscar for Gaetano Gaudio and the Score Award for Erich Wolfgang.
+Another polished adventure, “Anthony Adverse,” starring Fredric March, won the Best Cinematography Oscar for Gaetano Gaudio and the Score Award for Erich Wolfgang.

 Cast: